 The Company is an Australian company listed on ASX.
-It is proposed that the Company change its name to "Pyx Resources Limited" (should Shareholder Approval be granted), with a proposed change of ASX code from SPB to "PYX".
+It is proposed that the Company apply for removal from the ASX and seek admission to the NSX.
+On completion of the Acquisition, the Company will change its name to "Pyx Resources Limited" and on listing with the NSX, the Company proposes to adopt a new NSX code "PYX".